 We've helped people just like you buy manufactured homes since 1934, building more than 1.5 million homes and winning multiple awards for design and construction.
-We build, sell, finance, lease and insure manufactured and modular homes as well as relocatable commercial and educational buildings.
+We build, sell and insure manufactured and modular homes as well as relocatable commercial and educational buildings.
 We have 12,000 team members, 35 home building facilities and more than 1,000 home centers.
-We also finance more than 325,000 customers and insure 160,000 families.
 Clayton Homes also owns and operates 18 subdivisions.
 In 2003, Warren Buffett and Berkshire Hathaway, Inc. acquired Clayton Homes.

 Our headquarters are in Maryville, Tennessee, but our hearts are in your home.